Reverse Proxy Patterns: Architectures for Scalable Web Applications

 Caching and Performance Optimization

-Proxies can cache responses close to users, reducing backend load and improving latency.
+Proxies can cache responses close to users, reducing backend load and improving latency — a key factor in web performance optimization.

 • Static asset caching